math-comp/hierarchy-builder/README.md

 ## Documentation

+#### Status

+The software is beta-quality, it works but error messages should be improved.

+The current version does not handle structures with parameters (for example modules over a ring), and forces the carrier to be a type (excluding hierarchies of morphisms).

 #### Installation & availability

-HB works on Coq 8.10 and 8.11. you can install it via OPAM
+HB works on Coq 8.10 and 8.11.

+- You can install it via OPAM

 ```shell
 opam repo add coq-released https://coq.inria.fr/opam/released
 opam install coq-hierarchy-builder
 ```

+- You can use it in nix with the attribute `coqPackages_8_10.hierarchy-builder` or `coqPackages_8_11.hierarchy-builder` (e.g. via `nix-shell -p coqPackages_8_10.hierarchy-builder`)

 #### Key concepts